 In defining his approach to food at Pammy’s, Chris believes in power of simplicity.
 Showcase just a few star ingredients in a dish and allow the care, knowledge and skill to shine through.
 Together, Chris and Pam’s goal is to serve unfussy, great food and channel their natural knack for hospitality.

-While studying at Massachusetts College of Art and Design, Lauren began working restaurant jobs to pay for school.
-It was there that she discovered a knack for hospitality and wine that eventually lead to a home behind the bar.
-Her passion grew from curious bartender to Beverage Director at Ten Tables in Jamaica Plain.
-At Pammy’s, Lauren’s wine list is made exclusively of natural wines from growers and makers who embody the restaurant’s ideals of quality, care and compassion.
+Lauren was the first person to join Pammy’s and continues to inspire warmth and polish in the service team.
+While studying painting at Massachusetts College of Art and Design, Lauren began working restaurant jobs to pay for school.
+It didn’t take long for her to catch the hospitality bug as a part-time job evolved into a full time career.
+Her passion for wine and spirits eventually lead to a roll as the Beverage Director at Ten Tables in Jamaica Plain.
+At Pammy’s, Lauren’s wine list is made exclusively of small production, natural wines from growers and makers who embody the restaurant’s ideals of quality, care, and compassion.

 MAKE A RESERVATION

 4:30pm - 12am Mon - Thu

 5pm - 10pm Mon - Thu